mercadopago/devsite-docs/guides/checkout-pro/integrate-chopro-mobile.en.md

 > WARNING
 >
-> Deprecation Notice
+> Discontinuation Notice
 >
-> Starting from November 29, 2023, the WebView integration model will be deprecated.
-This means that integrations that include an embedded browser-based login attempt will no longer be supported.
-To ensure security in your applications and comply with the security standards required by Mercado Pago, please integrate using one of the options detailed below.
+> As of November 29, 2023, the WebView integration model was deprecated, that is, those integrations that include a login attempt from an embedded browser.
+Carry out your Checkout Pro integration for mobile applications using one of the options detailed below.

 # Integrate Checkout Pro for Mobile